Domino (2019 film): Plot

 Despite being suspended, Toft remains resolute in finding Tarzi.
-Along with Boe, who also wants to avenge Hansen, the two travel unsupervised to Brussels, but during the drive receive a phone call from Hansen's wife Hanne that he has died in hospice.
-Heartbroken, Alex reveals that she and Lars had been having an affair and he'd been intending to divorce Hanne and start a family with her.
+Along with Boe, who also wants to avenge Hansen, the two travel unsupervised to Brussels, but during the drive receive a phone call from Hansen's wife Hanne that Lars has died in hospice.
+Heartbroken, Boe reveals that she and Lars had been having an affair and he'd been intending to divorce Hanne and start a family with her.
 When a shocked Toft pushes back, Boe reveals intimate photos of the two together and an ultrasound, indicating she's carrying his child.

-The two fail to find leads in Brussels but learn that Tarzi has been spotted in Almería and quickly change course for southern Spain.
-As they're driving from the airport, they spot one of Al-Din's tomato delivery trucks, and Toft deduces the connection.
+Toft and Boe fail to find leads in Brussels but learn that Tarzi has been spotted in Almería and quickly change course for southern Spain.
+As they're driving from the airport, they spot one of Al-Din's tomato delivery trucks and Toft deduces the connection.
 They follow the truck, eventually stumbling across Al-Din himself in another.
 They follow him to a bullfighting arena, where he and several others splinter off into the ring and nearby building.
 Toft follows Al-Din to the roof of the building, while Boe follows the others into the arena, where she spots one of them causing a distraction while another gets into a strategic location.
 Al-Din's men fly a camera drone into the arena, intending to film their comrade's suicide bombing.
 Just in the nick of time, Toft and Boe realize what is happening and intervene, shooting Al-Din in the process.

 Boe calls Wold, who in turn calls Martin, who proposes a trade—Tarzi for Al-Din.
 They meet on the rooftop, but Al-Din dies from his wounds.
 A distraught Tarzi asks Toft to kill him, but Martin makes clear that he intends to use the vengeful assassin as an asset for years to come.
 Suddenly, Boe arrives and shoots and kills Tarzi, avenging Lars.
 A disappointed Martin walks away, leaving an emotionally drained Toft and Boe alone.